 Basically, anything you can chop and store in the fridge for the night – go ahead and chop and store them.
 If chopping root vegetables like potatoes, store them in a bowl of cold water once they are chopped.
 This will keep them from turning brown before cooking.

 While your pies are baking, use this time to prepare your turkey.
 Place it in the roasting pan and add any seasonings you plan to use.

 If you brine your turkey before cooking it, you want to refrigerate it in the brine today.
 Aim for 16-24 hours before you start cooking (16 hours for smaller turkeys, 24 hours for turkeys over 18 pounds).

 Once your turkey is prepared, cover it and place it back in the refrigerator until it is time to cook.

 Thanksgiving is here, and it's showtime!
 Remember to breathe and that no matter what, being thankful for this time with your friends and family is what the day is all about.

 The food is going to be superb.
 Your home looks inviting and festive.

 You've made it to (almost) the end of my Thanksgiving guide, and now it's my turn to say my thanks for visiting Bake It With Love.
 I am so honored to be part of your cooking, meals, and holidays!

 26. Defrost Rolls & Let Rise

-If using frozen rolls or bread take them out first thing so they can defrost and rise.
+If using frozen rolls or bread, take them out first so they can defrost and rise before baking or reheating.